jjustin-k/ai_compiler/Readme.md

 - Limited error handling and logging.
 - No batch inference or flexible tensor shapes.
 - No packaging or installation scripts.

-## TODOs

-- Calculate tensor sizes after maxpool in JSON parser
-- Track function calls for parameter reduction
-- Move graph-level optimizations to `Optimizer`
-- Move code-level optimizations to `CodeGen`
-- Remove hardcoded constants and C++ implementations in favor of symbolic codegen
-- Add more tests and error handling

 ## Future Additions